Full spectrum CBD extract

 What is Full Spectrum CBD?

-As you probably already know, the cannabinoids CBD and THC are mostly responsible for the popular effects of cannabis products, which is why you've heard of them.
+CBD and THC are the cannabinoids mostly responsible for the popular effects of cannabis products, which is why you've likely heard of them.
 However, the highest quality full spectrum CBD products include much more than just CBD and THC.

 Other Types of CBD

-After hemp was legalized again in 2018, CBD companies began producing products that were free of THC and other full spectrum properties, like terpenes and flavonoids.
-Made with CBD isolate or broad spectrum CBD, these products do not contain THC, terpenes, or flavonoids.
+After hemp was legalized again in 2018, CBD companies began producing products that were free of THC.
+Made with CBD isolate or broad spectrum CBD extract, these products do not contain THC, or other key components of full spectrum extracts like terpenes and flavonoids.

 Broad Spectrum CBD